-The results show that BECCS can deliver effective GGR, but that the potential of different BECCS supply chains can vary significantly and each presents its own challenges.
+The results show that BECCS can deliver effective GGR, but that the potential of the different BECCS supply chains can vary significantly and each presents its own challenges.
 Prioritising GGR penalises biomass-to-energy yield and, therefore, BECCS economic performance, which could lead to less attractive commercial activities and hinder investment.

 Policy frameworks can be effective drivers to endorse BECCS development at this stage, by seeking future improvements in efficiency that can allow this technology to deliver removal alongside higher bioenergy and GGR rates (Almena et al., 2022).
-To do this, evaluation must go beyond carbon performance and consider specific engineering, economic, social and policy challenges and trade-offs as well as how they fit with future decarbonisation strategies and energy systems.
+To do this, evaluation must go beyond carbon performance and consider specific engineering, economic, social and policy challenges and trade-offs as well as how BECCS approaches will fit with future decarbonisation strategies and energy systems.

-hydrogen becomes dominant in decarbonising some transport, then BECCS facilities that make hydrogen could become more feasible.
+place, whereas if hydrogen becomes dominant in the decarbonisation of transport, then BECCS facilities that make hydrogen could become more feasible.

-Forests have an inherent value beyond $CO_2$ removal and, although BECCS removes more carbon than afforestation, the growth of trees has more co-benefits such as biodiversity and human wellbeing.
-These must be considered in decision making and when incentivising GGR.
+Forests have an inherent value beyond CO2 removal and, although BECCS removes more carbon than afforestation, the growth of trees has more co-benefits such as biodiversity and human wellbeing.
+These must be considered in decision-making and when incentivising GGR.